 Since then, my focus has squarely been on doing everything I can to try to keep myself among the percentage of people with RBD who won’t progress to more serious disease.
 I’ve made major changes to my life regarding exercise, diet, fasting, sleep and stress reduction — what Dr. Schiess describes as “the basics, which are basic for a reason.”

 I am getting great care from a neurologist here in the San Francisco Bay Area, who prescribed melatonin.
 With the combination of that and other aids, I find that my symptoms are well controlled, though by no means gone.
 Most importantly, with lots of support from my wife (who often bears the brunt of my symptoms, even if I sleep through them), we've been able to create a safe sleep environment featuring a bed low to the floor and lots of pillows.

 I especially am glad to see MJFF’s landmark Parkinson’s Progression Markers Initiative (PPMI) study expand to focus on people like me.
 We are an important group to research, as many would describe my symptoms as being part of the early stage of Parkinson’s.
 While I don't have any daytime motor symptoms myself, I do have other non-motor symptoms, such as loss of smell and some autonomic issues.
 And I recognize that these, like RBD itself, are symptoms that people like me share with many in the Parkinson’s community.

 We certainly all share the desire to slow down symptoms and progression, and to be as resilient as possible in the face of neurological disease.
 I am hopeful that my participation in studies like PPMI can serve as my contribution to this vitally needed research and can hopefully over time lead to true scientifically proven cures and prevention strategies.

-Hear from Brian and other panelists on our webinar, Night Fight with Parkinson’s: Acting Out Dreams, Insomnia and Other Sleep Issues, available to watch on demand anytime.
+Hear from Brian and other panelists on our webinar, Night Fight with Parkinson’s: Acting Out Dreams, Insomnia and Other Sleep Issues.